 - data licensing/access to census and related data products

 - ethics in secondary data analysis

 - data protection

-The University of Southampton is also home to other two ESRC-funded data initiative:
+The University of Southampton was also home to other two ESRC-funded data initiatives:

 - the National Centre for Research Methods, part of the ESRC’s strategy to improve the standards of social science research methods across the UK